Our Founder and Director

 Derek Lee

-Derek LeeAs a native 5th generation San Franciscan, Derek has a passion for local politics and working to make the City a better place.
-Derek graduated with a degree in politics from the University of California, Santa Cruz, where he also was sometimes mistaken for a film major.
+Derek LeeAs a native fifth-generation San Franciscan, Derek Lee has a passion for local politics and working to make his hometown a better place to live.
+Derek graduated with a bachelor’s degree in politics from the University of California, Santa Cruz, where he also was sometimes mistaken for a film major.
 He does not surf.

-Derek’s first step into a larger world began as an intern for then Supervisor David Chiu.
-Over the years, Derek has worked and volunteered on a variety of campaigns in several capacities.
-A jack of all trades, Derek has operated in both field and campaign finance, and has also utilized his skills in research, social media, photography, videography, and website design.
+Derek’s first step into a larger world was as an intern for then-San Francisco Supervisor David Chiu.
+Since then, Derek has worked and volunteered in several capacities on a variety of campaigns.
+A jack of all trades, he has operated in both field and campaign finance, and has also utilized his skills in research, social media, photography, videography, and even website design.

-Derek is a founding board member of the United Democratic Club of San Francisco and Eastern Neighborhoods Democratic Club, where he currently serves as Vice President of Finance and as its Treasurer for both clubs.
+Derek is a founding board member of the United Democratic Club of San Francisco and the Eastern Neighborhoods Democratic Club.
+He currently serves as vice president of finance for both clubs.

 Andrew Sinn

-Andrew comes to the firm from New York, where he served as a judicial clerk and later as a consultant to various ventures and start-ups.
-A critical and consummate perfectionist, Andrew leverages his versatile skill set, bringing a pragmatic energy and a level of excellence to the 50+1 team.
+Andrew came to 50+1 from New York, where he served as a judicial clerk and later as a consultant to various ventures and start-ups.
+A consummate perfectionist, Andrew understands the importance of details, especially in the fine print, and leverages his legal and business backgrounds to bring a pragmatic energy and systematic approach to the 50+1 team.

-Andrew is a member of the State Bar of California, the California Political Attorneys Association and holds degrees in law, finance, and philosophy from New York University School of Law and the University of Washington.
-He also served as a Graduate editor on NYU’s Journal of Law and Business.
-As a native of San Francisco, Andrew is proud to be part of a progressively minded team that strives to advance the important issues facing the communities he grew up in.
+Andrew is a member of the State Bar of California and the California Political Attorneys Association, and holds degrees in law, finance, and philosophy from New York University School of Law and the University of Washington.
+He served as a graduate editor on the NYU Journal of Law and Business.
+A native of San Francisco, Andrew is proud to be part of a progressively-minded team that advances the critical issues facing the communities in which he grew up.

 Other FNG Consultant Team Members